Dominion Energy asks for donations back from group targeting Youngkin

 The social media ads highlight the fact that Youngkin did not receive an endorsement from the National Rifle Association, an attempt to cast doubt on the former business executive’s commitment to gun owners’ rights.

-While Youngkin vowed to roll back restrictions on gun rights while pursuing the GOP nomination, he has more recently been mum on the topic — focusing instead on crime — as he seeks to woo independent voters who will play a crucial role in his increasingly tight race against former governor Terry McAuliffe, the Democratic nominee.
+While Youngkin promised to roll back restrictions on gun rights while pursuing the GOP nomination, he has more recently been mum on the topic — focusing instead on crime — as he seeks to woo independent voters who will play a crucial role in his increasingly tight race against former governor Terry McAuliffe, the Democratic nominee.

 “While the NRA backs Donald Trump, they REFUSED to endorse Glenn Youngkin,” one of the ads says.
 “We can’t trust Glenn Youngkin on guns.
-Youngkin should tell us the truth about where he stands.
+Youngkin should tell us the truth about where he stands.”

 Last month, Axios reported that Accountability Virginia PAC has ties to the Democratic Party.
-Among other things, Democratic fundraising platform ActBlue hosts the group’s online donations page and it used a digital marketing firm co-founded by the digital director of Joe Biden’s presidential campaign, the Axios report found.
+Among other things, Democratic fundraising platform ActBlue hosts the group’s online donations page, and it used a digital marketing firm co-founded by the digital director of Joe Biden’s presidential campaign, the Axios report found.

 A day after the Sept.
 28 Axios report appeared online, a $75,000 donation from Dominion to the Accountability Virginia PAC went through, the company’s campaign finance report shows.